davec/openbrewcomp/README.markdown

-The cover sheets for returned score sheets are specified in `entrant_covers.rtex` which needs to be edited to specify the proper return address for your compeition.
+The cover sheets for returned score sheets are specified in `entrant_covers.rtex` which needs to be edited to specify the proper return address for your competition.
 Search for `ReturnAddr` and make the appropriate modifications to the address elements.
-You are, of course, free to modify the return address section in any way you want, as long as it’s valid LaTeX code.
+You are, of course, free to modify the return address section in any way you want, as long as it is valid LaTeX code.

 ## Running the Application